jonathanlimsc/CS3245/HW3/README.txt

-This is the README file for A0110839H and A0163559U's submission
+This is the README file for A0110839H's and A0163559U's submission

 == Python Version ==

-I'm using Python Version 2.7.11 for this assignment.
+We are using Python Version 2.7.11 for this assignment.

 == General Notes about this assignment ==